hxuhack/hxuhack.github.io/writting/unsafe-tracing.md

 $$

 , where $$P_{f_s}$$ denotes any program of another module that uses $$f_s$$ and contains no unsafe code.
+This is also stated in the document of [Unsafe Code Guidelines Reference](https://rust-lang.github.io/unsafe-code-guidelines/glossary.html#soundness-of-code--of-a-library): "_a library (or an individual function) is sound if it is impossible for safe code to cause Undefined Behavior using its public API._"

 The proof of the two propositions is straightforward: assuming the existence of a $$P_s$$ or $$P_{f_s}$$ that leads to undefined behavior would contradict the Safety Promise of Rust.